Cosmic Hydrogen and Ice Loss Lines: Mass-Radius Diagram

-An updated version of the \emph{Mathematica} tool for synthesizing and analyzinng the multi-dimensional exoplanets' data~\citep{Zeng2021},(\url{https://community.wolfram.com/groups/-/m/t/2445247}) is utilized to study the well-studied transiting exoplanets in the Transiting Exoplanet Property Catalogue (TEPCat) ~\citep{TEPCat2011JohnSouthworth}, (\url{www.astro.keele.ac.uk/jkt/tepcat/}), to interpret the Exoplanet Systematics in the Mass-Radius Diagram.
+An updated version of the {\emph{ManipulatePlanet} Mathematica code} for synthesizing and analyzing the multi-dimensional exoplanets' data~\citep{Zeng2021} (\url{https://community.wolfram.com/groups/-/m/t/2445247}), is utilized to study the well-studied transiting exoplanets in the Transiting Exoplanet Property Catalogue (TEPCat) ~\citep{TEPCat2011JohnSouthworth} (\url{www.astro.keele.ac.uk/jkt/tepcat/}), to interpret the Exoplanet Systematics in the Mass-Radius Diagram.

 Here, we consider two sets of mass-radius diagrams: one set for smaller exoplanets which include the super-Earths/Mini-Neptunes with typical mass range of 0-20 Earth masses (M$_{\oplus}$) and radius range of 0-5 Earth radii (R$_{\oplus}$), and the other set for gas giant exoplanets with typical mass range of 50-2000 Earth masses (M$_{\oplus}$) and radius range of 8-20 Earth radii (R$_{\oplus}$).
-Since we consider hydrogen as one of the main components of the atmosphere and envelope of some exoplanets, we need to exploit the hydrogen Equation-of-States (EOS) in detail, which is done in Appendix~\ref{sec:H2EOS}.
+Since we consider hydrogen as one of the main components of the atmosphere and envelope of some exoplanets, we need to exploit the hydrogen Equation-of-States (EOS) in detail, which is done in Section~\ref{sec:H2EOS}.

 The mass-radius distribution of exoplanets is highly sensitive to the planet equilibrium temperature, or equivalently, the flux-level that planet receives from its host star.
 The actual temperature distribution on planet surface may not be uniform due to geometric factors as well as the efficiency of energy transport on planet surface, and planetary rotation.
-The details are discussed in Appendix~\ref{appendix:PlanetTemp}.
+The details are discussed in Section~\ref{appendix:PlanetTemp}.
 The average planet equilibrium temperature (T$_{\text{eq}}$) have a simple correlation with the temperature of sub-stellar hot spot---the highest temperature achievable on such a planet surface, and also the source region of the material escape flux considered in our model.

 In the process of analyzing the mass-radius diagram, we identify two cut-offs as straight lines with negative slope in the lgM-lgR plot, one cut-off for the small exoplanets which we call the Cosmic Hydrogen and Ice Loss Line \#1 (CHILL \#1), and the other cut-off for the giant exoplanets which we call the Cosmic Hydrogen and Ice Loss Line \#2 (CHILL \#2).